vlashchanka/tsc-ui/README.md

 It is based on the original tsc compiler and uses it in the background in watch mode to collect issues and return back to the console.

+Currently available features:

+- could show diagnostics messages list
+- calculate the number of affected files
+- calculate the number of unique error codes in the project
+- open the problematic file in the VSCode by clicking on the file path
+- find in Google the error code explanation by clicking on the error code number
+- works in watch mode and updates automatically the dashboard
+- battle-tested on a real project with 350+ diagnostics messages
+- you could have any port for the dashboard using argument
+- you could have any project path to the tsconfig.json using argument
+- has zero dependencies on installation, except Typescript itself as peer dependency and Tailwindcss (https://tailwindcss.com/) with Fontawesome (https://fontawesome.com/) loaded as external links

 ## Installation

 For local install: `npm install tsc-ui`  or `yarn add tsc-ui`